mrjonesbot/chewie/README.md

 # }
 ```

-Chewie expects incoming parameter attributes to match the attributes defined in your Chewie class, in order to pull the correct value and build the query
+Chewie expects incoming parameter attributes to match the attributes defined in your Chewie class, in order to pull the correct value and build the query.

 ```ruby
 # definition